 Are You Ready for the AI Coding Subsidy to End?

 59.4% of tokens go to agents re-reading their own work.
-Jensen Huang wants engineers consuming $250K in tokens.
-The AI coding subsidy is ending — here's what comes next.
+Demand for AI compute is outpacing supply, and prices are already climbing.
+The AI coding subsidy is ending.
+Here's what comes next.

 In this article